 In order to implement the process of contact tracing the University is partnering with local healthcare professionals and members of the PA DOH.
 Our contact tracing and testing protocols will direct students and staff to appropriate health care and testing facilities, if needed.
 We will monitor and update these protocols as guidance evolves.

 Millersville University Health Services, located in the Witmer Building, will continue to provide guidance, education and prevention and keep the campus educated and informed of best practices.
 The Health Services professionals will coordinate and communicate with other regional and local healthcare professionals and will be the contact for the PA DOH.
 Health Services will continue to provide remote services and assistance to all registered students.

-The Counseling & Human Development Center staffed by trained and licensed psychologists will continue to provide services remotely this fall.
-Students who are registered for fall 2020 classes are eligible for services (individual and group) and may contact the Counseling Center at 717-871-7821 to make an appointment or for more information.
+The Counseling & Human Development Center staffed by trained and licensed psychologists will continue to provide services remotely.
+Students who are registered for spring 2021 classes are eligible for services (individual and group) and may contact the Counseling Center at 717-871-7821 to make an appointment or for more information.
 The Center is open Monday through Friday from 8 a.m. – 4:30 p.m.